Professor Feng Wang

-Professor Wang has engaged with significant international collaboration in the development of molecular science, both experimental science (such as synchrotron spectroscopy) and theoretical development such as positron-electron annihilation processes.
-Her collaborations have included countries such as Italy, Germany, the UK, the Czech Republic, China, Japan, Canada and USA.
+Professor Wang has engaged in significant international collaborations in the development of molecular science, both in experimental science (such as synchrotron spectroscopy) and theoretical development, such as positron-electron annihilation processes.
+Her collaborations have included countries such as Italy, Germany, the UK, the Czech Republic, China, Japan, Canada, and the USA.

-Professor Wang is elected Fellow of Royal Australian Chemical Institute (RACI C Chem) and elected Fellow of Australian Institute of Physics (AIP).
-She is current Chair, Deputy Chair (2020-2021) and selected member (2018-2019) of the National Computational Infrastructure (NCI) allocation committee and a member of the College of Experts of the Australian Research Council.
-Professor Wang becomes the Deputy Head of Department of Chemistry and Biotechnology (Head of Chemistry) in 2016.
-Chemical Research at Swinburne University of Technology ranks high in the ERA National Research Assessment for
+Professor Wang has been elected as a Fellow of the Royal Australian Chemical Institute (RACI C Chem) and the Australian Institute of Physics (AIP).
+She is current Chair, Deputy Chair (2020-2021) and selected member (2018-2019) of the National Computational Infrastructure (NCI) merit allocation committee (NCMAS) and a member of the College of Experts (CoE) of the Australian Research Council (ARC).
+She was appointed as the Deputy Head of the Department of Chemistry and Biotechnology and Head of Chemistry (2016-2018).

 Professor Wang also an excellent lecturer, she teaches undergraduate chemistry units for all levels from first, second, third year and honours students.
 She supervises postgraduate students and mentors young and earlier career researchers.
 Prof Wang also mentored her colleagues for academic promotions for many years.
 Her units receive excellent student feedback and she recently was awarded “FSET transforming learning in STEM Grant (2018)” for the project “Teaching undergraduate chemistry units in digital age.”